Preacherman194589/Crypto-Prediction/README.md

 ![lr score](https://user-images.githubusercontent.com/107179765/201457926-ddbd3beb-c7ab-4580-9c89-36f218e954af.png)

 ### 2. XGBooster Model:

 - Explanation of model choice, including limitations and benefits:
 	- Advantages:  Highly flexible and faster than Gradient Boosting
 	- Limitations: Data can be very noisy, in which it is unable to understand or interpret meaninglees data correctly

-- Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables):
+-Explanation of changes in model choice (if changes occurred between the Segment 2 and Segment 3 deliverables):

-	- It appears with the data that was present (cryptocurrency) there was no severe change.
-However, we did have to change the features to deliver a better score then from the last two segments
+        - There was no severe change in the present data (cryptocurrency).
+However, we did have to change the features to deliver a better score than the last two segments

-- Description of how they have trained the model thus far, and any additional training that will take place:
+- Description of how they have trained the model thus far and any additional training that will take place:

-	- It appears that the Scikit-Learning API model showed a high RSME (Root-mean-square deviation) of predictional errors.
-When using Hyperparameter the number did improve slightly but not as mush as I would like.
-There are several other models that could be used 1.
-Field Search or 2.
-Randomized Search.
+	- The Scikit-Learning API model showed a high RSME (Root-mean-square deviation) of predictional errors.
+When using Hyperparameter, the number did improve slightly but not as much as I would like.
+Several other models could be used: Field Search or Randomized Search.

 - Description of current accuracy score
 -